ahmetcevahircinar/simlogictsa/README_EN.md

 - Integrating **XOR**, **AND**, and **OR** logic operators to update seed solutions
 - Applying different transformation strategies for diversification and intensification

-Tested on 23 benchmark binary optimization problems from the literature.
+Tested on benchmark binary optimization problems from the literature.

 ## 📁 Contents

-- `slgtsa_main.m`: Main script for running SimLogicTSA
+- `SimLogicTSAAll.m`: Main script for running SimLogicTSA
-- `problems/`: Includes binary benchmark functions
+- `text/`: Includes binary benchmark functions
-- `operators/`: Logic gate transformation methods
-- `similarity.m`: Hamming distance-based selection
-- `results/`: Performance summaries and plots
+- `sonuclar/`: Performance summaries and plots

 ## 🛠 Requirements